Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 Linux Protection Needs an Urgent Upgrade

 MTD overcomes traditional Linux security limitations by overhauling how threat mitigation happens.
 It doesn’t rely on scanners to find and stop a threat once it's already inside a system.
 Instead, MTD prevents threats from gaining access in the first place.
-Creating a dynamic attack surface by randomizing parts of the Linux Kernel API, Morphisec Knight creates a false front skeleton to trap threats.
+Creating a dynamic attack surface by randomizing parts of the Linux Kernel API, Morphisec creates a false front skeleton to trap threats.
 At the same time, a unique command validation process means only trusted actions are allowed to happen.

 All this means no threat—even a fileless attack—can find its mark and compromise a protected server.
 And critically for resource-constrained systems, Morphisec uses a lightweight agent that uses less than one percent of CPU or memory.
 Real-time Linux protection happens without compromising server performance or requiring shutdowns or reboots, ensuring non-disruptive attack prevention.

 Gartner said MTD is one of the most impactful emerging technologies driving innovation in the security market.
-Morphisec Knight uniquely brings MTD to Linux servers, turning the tables on threat actors targeting the open-source systems that power our world.
+Morphisec uniquely brings MTD to Linux servers, turning the tables on threat actors targeting the open-source systems that power our world.
 To learn more, read the white paper, Linux Servers: How to Defend The New Cyberattack Frontier.

 New call-to-action